Tecquilka/uwobs/ControlledRestart.md

   * [dockerub](servers/dockerub/)

 ### 2. Turn on the underwater devices
-Remote desktop to the NMS Server, and logon to the Espy Client as user System Administrator.
+Remote desktop to the NMS Server 172.16.255.15 and logon to the Espy Client as user System Administrator.
 Navigate the menu:
   * Object Administrator
     * Managed Elements Catalog
       * Galway PNC Node T...